 This building houses the Greenmead gift shop and is the starting point for many of our tours.
-The gift shop is open Wednesday-Friday 12:00 p.m. - 4:00 p.m.
-(May through December) and for Sunday Tour Days (June through October).
+The gift shop can be opened for your exclusive shopping experience Monday-Friday 9 - 4 p.m. and for Sunday Tour Days (June through October).
 The gift shop is also open during many special events.

 The front section of this house was built about 1850 and was later remodeled with Queen Anne features about the turn of the century.
 The rear section of the house, which was older, was constructed using whole log joists, and was built prior to 1850.